Thursday, February 23, 2012

 My Silly Valentine

 I am a sap.
 Plain and simple.
 I love Valentine's Day and all that goes along with it.
-Candles, dinners, cards and gifts, flowers, love and secret little smiles.
+Candles, dinners, cards and gifts, flowers, love, and secret little smiles.
 I love it all.
 I am fortunate.
-I have one and have had one for almost 40 years.
-He's mine, all mine and I love him more every day.
-And even though there are some that would berate this made-up little non-holiday holiday, I still love it and I will defend it until I no longer have my own Valentine.
-It's one day a year that for no other reason than I love him, I can buy a card and gift that just says I love you.
-I can make a special meal and light candles and make a fire and turn on soft romantic music and I can get away with it.
+I have had one for almost 40 years.
+He's mine, all mine, and I love him more every day.
+And even though there are some that would berate this made-up little non-holiday holiday, I still love it, and I will defend it until I no longer have my own Valentine.
+It's one day a year that, for no other reason than I love him, I can buy a card and gift that just says I love you.
+I can make a special meal, light candles, start a fire, turn on soft, romantic music, and get away with it.
 There are no ulterior motives on this day--no, I do it all for love.
 I do it just because.
 Just because--he brings me coffee every morning, just because he constantly helps me out around the house, just because he listens to me, just because he's always there for me, just because he really is my best friend.

 So why write a blog about Valentine's Day?
 Why not!
 Why not let the one person in this world know how much you love and care about them?
 Why not show them with small gestures or gifts that they are special?
 Why not thank them for loving you?
-I know that I am not the easiest person to live with, so I am especially grateful for the man I married--poor thing!
+I know I am not the easiest person to live with, so I am especially grateful for the man I married — poor thing!
 He got stuck with me!
-It's a good thing I am funny or he just might have ditched me a long time ago!
+It's a good thing I am funny, or he just might have ditched me a long time ago!

 the love of my life